avirgos/deploy-glpi/glpi-agent/README.md

 ---

-`inventory.ini` lists the devices where the GLPI agent will be deployed :
+`inventory.ini` lists the devices where the GLPI agent will be deployed:

 ```ini
 [glpi_agents]